 As we mentioned before, just under 1% of the population have heterochromia.
 This includes some notable celebrities such as Kate Bosworth, Christopher Walken, Henry Cavill and Mila Kunis.
 The popularity of these actors has helped to consolidate heterochromia’s reputation as an exotic and glamorous trait.

 You may have seen pictures of David Bowie and wonder why we didn’t mention him in that list.
-The singer, actor and artist is widely believed to have had heterochromia, but instead had a condition called Aniscoria.
-The pupils in each of his eyes were of different sizes, which made it look as if they were not of the same colour.
+The singer, actor and artist, is widely believed to have had heterochromia, but instead had a condition called Aniscoria.
+The pupil in each of his eyes were of different sizes, which made it look as if they were not of the same colour.

 Bowie was born with blue eyes, but a scuffle with a schoolfriend over a girl led to him taking a knock that caused his Aniscoria.
 Don’t worry, the pair must have made up at some point as his opponent, George Underwood, ended up creating the album artwork for Bowie’s Hunky Dory and Rise and Fall of Ziggy Stardust LP’s!